srowhani/mmlind.github.io/_posts/2015-07-08-What_is_a_Neural_Network.md

 ```

-This perceptron's `output` is the neural network's *guess* for the result.
+This perceptron's `output` is the neural network's *guess* for the desired result.
-In the scenario of *supervised learning*, as described above, this output is then compared to the *desired* output or `target` and the difference between both (error) is calculated.
+In the scenario of *supervised learning*, as described above, this output is then compared to the desired output or `target` and the difference between both (error) is calculated.

 ```
 error = target - output